SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2 weeks before the tournament, there were 4 of us who were still unsorted into the slots we had paid for.
 Our seniors were getting increasingly frustrated with us telling us, "How have you not decided your roles amongst yourselves yet?".
 As we were all freshers to the debsoc, I expected our seniors to assign roles for us, since most of us hadn't been to a tournament before, but they seemed to avoid that responsibility.
 (I believe this is another underlying issue with the way we approach tournaments, giving 'freedom' without it really being freedom, and just leaving us clueless since there's no authority to back up a decision.)
 The 4 of us continued to remain silent about which 3 would form a team and which one would adj.

-In an attempt to reach a decision, I texted, "Who wants to adj?", and nobody responded.
+In an attempt to reach a decision, I texted, "Who wants to adj?" and nobody responded.
 Anyway my seniors saw it and the next debate session I was ripped apart.
 I said that since adjing was undesirable for everyone, they should have a fair system to select the adj, possibly spinning a wheel.
 I got told off for dissing on adjing and getting defensive (which is valid, I was), and was told that I'd be the adj (who saw this coming am I right).

 I had never been told that judges competed too, so I felt like I was just a bus driver for the real performers who were debaters.
 Being a forced adj for CUPD didn't get me to like adjing either.
 For those who know me, things changed eventually, and I ended up adjing 3x more debates than I've spoken in.